azureiya85/Metroidvania-Test/README.md

-# Project Vampire
+# Project Amethyst

 ## Overview

-Welcome to **Project Vampire**, a Metroidvania game heavily inspired by the Castlevania series, particularly **Symphony of the Night**.
+Welcome to **Project Amethyst (Archives of the Amethyst Moon)**, a Metroidvania game heavily inspired by the Castlevania series, particularly **Symphony of the Night**.
 The game focuses on exploration, platforming, and light RPG elements.

 Currently, the project is in its earliest stages of development.